-\textbf{Convolutional Feature Extractor.}\quad Once we apply deformable cross-attention to the relevant image features, we proceed to update the features of the foreground voxel tokens.
+\textbf{Convolutional feature extractor.} Once we apply deformable cross-attention to the relevant image features, we proceed to update the features of the foreground voxel tokens.
 Then, we use a series of stacked convolutions to enhance feature interaction throughout the entire 3D voxel feature maps.
 At the end of the current level, we upsample the 3D voxel features using trilinear interpolation.
-The overall process can be described as